vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 The AI will also use alpha-beta pruning to reduce the number of nodes that need to be evaluated.
 Alpha-beta pruning will reduce the number of nodes that are bad moves by either the AI or the user.
 This will make the AI more efficient and faster.

+## Running the Program

+- Make sure you have JRE installed on your computer.
+You can download JRE [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

+You can download the release version of the program [here](https://github.com/vmsaif/connect4-with-minimax-algorithm-in-java/releases).
+The program is packaged as a JAR file.
+You can run the program by double-clicking on the JAR file.

+After downloading the JAR file, you might need to give the JAR file permission to run.
+You can do this by running the following command in the terminal:

+- Go the directory where the JAR file is downloaded
+- `cd ~/Downloads` (or wherever the JAR file is downloaded)
+- Run `chmod +x connect4.jar`

 ## Compiling and Running
 ### Compiling
 The game is written in Java and can be compiled using the following steps: